Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Model and Methods

 after analytic continuation $i\omega_s\rightarrow\omega+i0^+$.
 The delta function part in Eq.~(\ref{eq:SE_reduced_sunset_2MDOS}) indicates that the reduced sunset diagram accounts for interactions between magnons and the two-magnon density of states given by

 where $N_\mathrm{muc}$ denotes the number of magnetic unit cells in the system considered.
-Consequently, this approximation is by construction expected to imprint van-Hove singularities in the two-magnon density of states onto the single-magnon spectra.
+Consequently, this approximation is by construction expected to imprint van Hove singularities in the two-magnon density of states onto the single-magnon spectra.